St Edmund Hall Boat Club: Summer Eights

 The Summer Eights of 1934 was perhaps the most successful in SEHBC's history until that point and were the first Summer Eights in which SEHBC entered two crews.
 The 1st VIII first won promotion to the 1st Division, with seven bumps over the six days of racing, and the 2nd VIII started at the bottom of the bottom 5th Division and won promotion to the 4th Division also with seven bumps.
-Overall, this ensured that SEHBC finished a head of the 1934 University Summer Eights statistical rankings.